shadow(5) — Linux manual page

 The date of the last password change, expressed as the number

-The value 0 has a special meaning, which is that the user
+The value 0 indicates that the user must change their password

-should change her password the next time she will log in the
+the next time they log in to the system.

 An empty field means that password aging features are